ionescu007/lxss/README.md

 The PDF titled "The Linux Kernel hidden inside Windows 10" represents the BlackHat 2016 slides from my presentation, and a video is now available on Youtube at: https://www.youtube.com/watch?v=ovz0gjuIOpI

-If you would like to know more about my research or work, I invite you check out my blog at http://www.alex-ionescu.com as well as my training & consulting company at http://www.windows-internals.com
+If you would like to know more about my research or work, I invite you check out my blog at http://www.alex-ionescu.com as well as my training & consulting company (Winsider Seminars & Solutions Inc.,) at http://www.windows-internals.com.

+## Screenshots

 ![Screenshot](lxclient.PNG)
 ![Screenshot](lxlaunch.PNG)